saikumaraili/Traffic-Study/README.md

 We extend our gratitude to the Hyderabad Traffic Police, GHMC (Greater Hyderabad Municipal Corporation), and all local authorities who supported this study.
 Special thanks to the residents and commuters of L.B Nagar and Amberpet areas for their valuable input throughout the project.

 ## Conclusion
-In conclusion, our project, "Watch the Road 2017," conducted under the Indian Road Safety Campaign, successfully identified critical road safety issues in Hyderabad, particularly along the Inner Ring Road and National Highway 163.
+In conclusion, our project, **Watch the Road 2017**, conducted under the Indian Road Safety Campaign, successfully identified critical road safety issues in Hyderabad, particularly along the Inner Ring Road and National Highway 163.
 Through comprehensive data collection, statistical analysis, and community engagement, we were able to pinpoint the main causes of accidents and propose effective solutions aimed at improving road safety.

 Our work not only highlighted the pressing need for infrastructure improvements and enhanced traffic management strategies but also emphasized the importance of public awareness regarding traffic rules.
 The recommendations made in this study, including the implementation of sensor-operated traffic signals and improved pedestrian facilities, aim to create a safer environment for all road users.